Yes, these police videos are awful to watch but we must not look away

-City of Mempis vowed to release footage showing arrest of Tyre Nichols who died days later
+Memphis releases footage showing arrest of Tyre Nichols who died days after being pulled over by police

 The video showing George Floyd being choked to death by police in Minneapolis in 2020 lasts an excruciating nine-and-a-half minutes.